ReactForBeginners/course-overview/lecture1/README.md

 ## Where should the state live?

-You should try and keep few components as possible stateful.
-A lot of components should be stateless and simply render data based its given props.
+You should try and keep as few components as possible stateful.
+Actually, most of your components should be stateless and simply render data based their given props.

-To figure out where the state should live, you can ask yourself there questions, pulled from the original React docs:
+To figure out where the state should live, you can ask yourself there questions, pulled from the original [React docs:](https://facebook.github.io/react/docs/thinking-in-react.html#step-4-identify-where-your-state-should-live)

 * Identify every component that renders something based on that state.
 * Find a common owner component (a single component above all the components that need the state in the hierarchy).